Eva Gustavson: Immigration

 In 1949 Gustavson immigrated to the United States.
-That same year she gave what is probably her best known performance, the role of Amneris in Arturo Toscanini's 1949 concert telecast and recording of Giuseppe Verdi's Aïda with the NBC Symphony Orchestra, and Herva Nelli in the title role.
+That same year she gave what is probably her best known performance, the role of Amneris in Arturo Toscanini's 1949 concert telecast and recording of Giuseppe Verdi's Aida with the NBC Symphony Orchestra, and Herva Nelli in the title role.
 Richard Tucker was Radames.
 In the mid-1950s she settled on the West Coast of the United States, raised a family, and continued to appear in concert, including a performance of Stravinsky’s Le Rossignol under the baton of the composer.
 Gustavson also taught on the voice faculty of the University of Southern California for seventeen years.
 In 1977 she was honored by the King of Norway with the Royal Norwegian Order of St. Olav.
 She published an autobiography entitled Shooting Star From Dovrehallen to Toscanini, and then San Pedro.
-Gustavson died in San Pedro, Los Angeles, California, one week before her 92nd birthday.
+Gustavson died in San Pedro, Los Angeles, California, at age 91.